databricks/spark-xml/README.md

 * `rowTag`: The row tag of your xml files to treat as a row.
 For example, in this xml `<books> <book><book> ...</books>`, the appropriate value would be `book`.
 Default is `ROW`.
 * `rootTag`: The root tag of your xml files to treat as the root.
 For example, in this xml `<books> <book><book> ...</books>`, the appropriate value would be `books`.
 Default is `ROWS`.
 * `nullValue`: The value to write `null` value.
 Default is string `null`.
 When this is `null`, it does not write attributes and elements for fields.
 * `attributePrefix`: The prefix for attributes so that we can differentiating attributes and elements.
 This will be the prefix for field names.
-Default is `@`.
+Default is `_`.
 * `valueTag`: The tag used for the value when there are attributes in the element having no child.
-Default is `#VALUE`.
+Default is `_VALUE`.
 * `compression`: compression codec to use when saving to file.
 Should be the fully qualified name of a class implementing `org.apache.hadoop.io.compress.CompressionCodec` or one of case-insensitive shorten names (`bzip2`, `gzip`, `lz4`, and `snappy`).
 Defaults to no compression when a codec is not specified.

 Currently it supports the shortened name usage.
 You can use just `xml` instead of `com.databricks.spark.xml` from Spark 1.5.0+